 States in the U.S. allow for the parents of a newborn child to sue if their child is killed by a doctor or hospital’s negligence.
 That being said, wrongful death laws in the U.S. vary from state to state in regards to the wrongful death of a fetus.
 In some states, a child must be outside of the womb in order for parents to press charges, but in other states, this isn’t mandatory.
 The death of a child is traumatic, especially when caused by another person’s negligence, so it’s crucial to consult an experienced attorney about your case to ensure that you are taken care of during this difficult time and aware of your rights to sue the responsible party for damages.

 Most Common Causes of Wrongful Death of a Newborn Child or Fetus

-According to a study by John Hopkins, medical errors are the third leading cause of deaths in the U.S. The death of a child during labor can be caused by a variety of factors, but the most common causes of wrongful death of a newborn child or fetus are:
+According to a study by John Hopkins, medical errors are the third leading cause of death in the U.S. The death of a child during labor can be caused by a variety of factors, but the most common causes of the wrongful death of a newborn child or fetus are:

 - Medication errors

 - Trauma during delivery

 - Failure to monitor and detect potential issues during labor

 - Lack of sterilization/infections